Home

 James Henry Yutzy

-Son James "Henry" Yutzy (1921-2004) was born in 1921 in or around Garrett.
-He grew up in Cumberland.
-In March 1951, when James was age 30, he was united in marriage with Lucy Jean Clark ( ? - ? ), daughter of John Henry Clark Sr. of Bedford Road in Cumberland.
+Son James "Henry" Yutzy (1921-2004) was born on March 19, 1921 in or around Garrett, Somerset County, PA.
+He grew up in Cumberland, MD.
+As a 19-year-old, Henry lived at home and obtained work as a glass cutter in a local glass factory in Cumberland.
+In March 1951, when Henry was age 30, he was united in marriage with Lucy Jean Clark (1932- ? ), daughter of John Henry Clark Sr. of Bedford Road in Cumberland.
 The ceremony was held at the First Baptist Church of Cumberland, with Earl Turner serving as best man and Norma Trussell as maid of honor.
 A photo of the wedding party was printed in the Cumberland Evening Times.
-They had two sons -- James C. Yutzy and David H. Yutzy.
-As a 19-year-old, James lived at home and obtained work as a glass cutter in a local glass factory in Cumberland.
-He later was a longtime machinist for the CSX Railroad and served in the U.S. Army Railroad Corps during World War II, with training at Fort Belvoir, VA, and deployment in Iran.
+The couple became the parents of two sons -- James C. Yutzy and David H. Yutzy.
+Henry later was a longtime machinist for the CSX Railroad and served in the U.S. Army Railroad Corps during World War II, with training at Fort Belvoir, VA, and deployment in Iran.
 Said the Cumberland Times, he was "a faithful member of the Second Baptist Church, served as a deacon, Sunday School Teacher, choir member and nursing home ministry.
 He was dedicated to neighborhood clean up and helping his neighbors.
 For many years, Henry participated in the city gardening program.
 He always had a smile on his face and a song in his heart.
 He was an inspiration to everyone who knew him."
 Tragedy rocked the family in July 1951 when Lucy Jean's father, a lineman with Potomac Edison Company, was electrocuted and died while working on a high tension wire in Bedford, PA.
 Circa 1957, the family dwelled in Connellsville, PA but by the 1960s were back in Cumberland.
 Lucy was active with the Women's Missionary Union of the Second Baptist Church.
-James passed away at his residence, at the age of 83, on May 19, 2004.
+Henry passed away at his residence, at the age of 83, on May 19, 2004.
 He was laid to rest in Sunset Memorial Park.

 Peggy Grimes with her dad